 About This Program

 Looking for other degrees in Social Work?

-The Master of Social Work program prepares social workers for professional practice through a single concentration in advanced generalist practice.
+The Master of Social Work: Advanced Standing Program at Springfield College prepares social workers for professional practice.
 Students graduate well-equipped to work at the individual, family, group, organization, and community levels with evidence-based and knowledge-guided practice.

 Through the teaching of social work knowledge and practice, the Masters in Social Work program at Springfield College prepares individuals to meet universal human needs in order to engender mutually beneficial interaction between individuals and societal systems at all levels, based on principles of economic and social justice, dignity, and human rights.

 Advanced standing program for highly qualified graduates of bachelor of social work (BSW) programs (full-time, three semesters during weekdays or part-time, four semesters during weekends)- The BSW program must be accredited by the Council on Social Work Education (CSWE) and the BSW must have been successfully completed within five years of enrollment at the in the Springfield College Master of Social Work program.
 The content and quality of the weekday and weekend programs are the same.
 This program also requires one field practicum and two field seminars.
 The field practicum takes place during weekday business hours.

 This program is available on weekdays or weekends to highly qualified bachelor of social work (BSW) graduates.
 Students who completed a BSW program accredited by the Council on Social Work Education within the past five years may be able to earn a master of social work in a summer and two full-time semesters (weekdays), or four part-time semesters (weekends).